-When approaching three-dimensional objects
+■ When approaching three-dimensional objects

 The distance guide lines are displayed according to flat surfaced objects (such as the road).
-It is not possible to determine the position of three-dimensional objects (such as vehicles) using the distance guide lines.
+It is not possible to determine the position of three-dimensional objects (such as vehicles) using the vehicle width guide lines and distance guide lines.
 When approaching a three-dimensional object that extends outward (such as the flatbed of a truck), be careful of the following.